 This simple homemade lip balm recipe is doable for everyone – and super cost effective.
-You can make it for less than 60 cent per tube, even with organic ingredients!
+You can make it for less than $0.60 per tube, even with organic ingredients!

 When I first learned how to make lip balm, I was immediately surprised at how easy it actually was.
 I pictured someone in a lab coat concocting a magic potion of sorts for chapped lips.

 First of all, I’m one of those people who carries a tube of lip balm on me everywhere I go.
 It’s a habit I picked up in the third grade and just never let it go.
 So I couldn’t imagine that something so constant and necessary in my life could be so… simple.

 In fact, I could make DIY lip balm with as few as two ingredients!

 So when I realize how simple it is, what do I do?
 I make a whole year’s worth of homemade lip balm at once, of course!

 I gave up conventional lip balm years ago when I started switching over to more natural products.
 I’ve been opting for the chic organic stuff with pretty pictures and feel-good promises on the label.

 But who am I kidding?
 That stuff is not cheap!